 \end{figure*}

-The significant power requirement of the untethered exoskeletons along with the finite density of the power source of the proposed assistive devices constrain their assisting duration and make them remarkably dependent on their battery life \cite{140}.
-The review published by Young and Ferris \cite {36} reported that the maximum functioning duration of portable exoskeletons is 5 hours indicating several recharging requirements in a day.
-Harvesting the dissipated energy of assistive devices can address this issue on the mobile exoskeletons and help users to be more independent by prolonging the device battery life \cite{140,141,142}.
-The regenerating and harvesting energy has been utilized in different assistive devices to improve the efficiency of the device that has been excellently reviewed in several review papers \cite{140,141,142}.
+The significant power requirement of the untethered exoskeletons and the finite density of the power source of the proposed assistive devices constrain their assisting duration and make them remarkably dependent on their battery life \cite{140}.
+The review published by Young and Ferris \cite {36} reported that the maximum functioning duration of portable exoskeletons is 5 hours, indicating several recharging requirements in a day.
+Harvesting the dissipated energy of assistive devices can address this issue on mobile exoskeletons and help users to be more independent by prolonging the device battery life \cite{140,141,142}.
+Regenerating and harvesting energy has been utilized in different assistive devices to improve the efficiency of the device, which has been excellently reviewed in several papers \cite{140,141,142}.

-The power harvesting had a remarkably positive effect on the devices, and it enabled some new configurations in both devices to become optimal solution in the amount of power consumption for delivered assistance, as shown in Figure \ref{Fig_Paretofronts_Regeneration_Efficiency_Comparison} and \ref{Fig_Regenerated_Main_Paretofronts}.
-Analyzing the performance of both devices throughout the reported efficiency range exhibits that the performance of the system can be improved, even with a low power harvesting efficiency.
-Although designing an assistive device with a regeneration mechanism can be challenging in both mechanical and electrical perspectives, this result, shown in Figure \ref{Fig_Paretofronts_Regeneration_Efficiency_Comparison}, indicates that the performance and independence of the assistive device can be remarkably improved even wit a relatively weak performance of a regeneration mechanism.
-Additionally, this power requirement reduction can enable the battery and mechanical designers to reduce the load of the battery and device on the musculoskeletal system of subjects, which is causing metabolic power consumption increase in a individual being assisted and is requiring the device to compensate for this increase ahead of providing assistance to the subject.
+Power harvesting had a remarkably positive effect on the devices, enabling some new configurations in both devices to become optimal solutions in the amount of power consumption for delivered assistance, as shown in Figure \ref{Fig_Paretofronts_Regeneration_Efficiency_Comparison} and \ref{Fig_Regenerated_Main_Paretofronts}.
+Analyzing the performance of both devices throughout the reported efficiency range demonstrates that the performance of the system can be improved, even with a low power harvesting efficiency.
+Although designing an assistive device with a regeneration mechanism can be challenging from both mechanical and electrical perspectives, this result, shown in Figure \ref{Fig_Paretofronts_Regeneration_Efficiency_Comparison}, indicates that the performance and independence of the assistive device can be remarkably improved, even with a relatively weak performance of a regeneration mechanism.
+Additionally, this power requirement reduction can enable the battery and mechanical designers to reduce the load of the battery and device on the musculoskeletal system of subjects, which causes metabolic power consumption increase in an individual being assisted and requires the device to compensate for this increase ahead of providing assistance to the subject.

-Conducting comparisons between the devices and load conditions show that the regenerated monoarticular devices in different loaded conditions performed differently in which the performance and optimal configurations of monoarticular devices were considerably different in different load conditions.
-The regeneration, additionally, changed the slope of the biarticular Pareto front curves and enabled this configuration to achieve more optimal solutions on the higher torque requirement regions while the performance of the monoarticular exoskeleton did not affected considerably in high peak torque regions as is shown in Figure \ref{Fig_Regenerated_Main_Paretofronts}.
+Conducting comparisons between the devices and load conditions shows that the regenerated monoarticular devices in different loaded conditions performed differently in that the performance and optimal configurations of monoarticular devices were considerably different in different load conditions.
+The regeneration, additionally, changed the slope of the biarticular Pareto front curves and enabled this configuration to achieve more optimal solutions on the higher torque requirement regions, while the performance of the monoarticular exoskeleton was not affected considerably in high peak torque regions, as shown in Figure \ref{Fig_Regenerated_Main_Paretofronts}.

 \subsection*{Optimal Devices Inertial Properties Effect}

-One of the main challenges with designing mobile exoskeletons is the effect of their mass and inertia, augmented to the extremities of assisted subjects, on the metabolic rate of subjects.
-The effect of mass and inertia on the metabolic cost has been studied through several literatures \cite{133,134} and it is shown that the metabolic rate of the subject changes considerably by adding mass and inertia \cite{133,134,135}.
+One of the main challenges with designing mobile exoskeletons is the effect of their mass and inertia augmented to the extremities of assisted subjects on the metabolic rate of subjects.
+The effect of mass and inertia on the metabolic cost has been studied by several researchers \cite{133,134} It has been shown that the metabolic rate of the subject changes considerably by adding mass and inertia \cite{133,134,135}.

-The proposed exoskeletons in this study have a remarkably different inertial properties due to their kinematic designs and this difference results in different effect on the metabolic power consumption of subjects.
-Since the current neural control algorithm of the OpenSim is not able to simulate any variations in the musculoskeletal model that has not been captured by experimental data \cite{92}, we simulated the effect of the mass and inertia offline using the model proposed by Browning et al.\cite{133} for the effect of the mass and inertia on the metabolic cost of subjects.
+The proposed exoskeletons in this study have remarkably different inertial properties due to their kinematic designs, and this difference results in a different effect on the metabolic power consumption of subjects.
+Since the current neural control algorithm of OpenSim is not able to simulate any variations in the musculoskeletal model that has not been captured by experimental data \cite{92}, we simulated the effect of the mass and inertia offline using the model proposed by Browning et al.\cite{133} for the effect of mass and inertia on the metabolic cost of subjects.